KyleMcIntire/jamf-eks-hw/README.md

 ### AWS EKS (Application Load Balancer)

-The chart uses ingress resources with the AWS Load Balancer Controller to provision a single Application Load Balancer:
+The WordPress chart is configured with `className: alb` in `values-eks-demo.yaml` to use the AWS Load Balancer Controller for native ALB integration:

 ```bash
 # Check if AWS Load Balancer Controller is installed